diesgut/ClickUpTestAutomation/README.md

 # Selenium Automation Project

 This project is an automated testing framework built with **Java** and **Selenium WebDriver**, with **ExtentReports** for detailed test reporting.
+The design patterns used is Page Object Model (POM), which helps to organize test code by separating test logic from UI interactions.
+Each relevant page of the application has a corresponding class that contains locators and actions.

 ## Requirements